 Flaxseed is one of the richest estrogenic foods you can find.
 It tops the list for the highest amount of phytoestrogen content of any of the recommended phytoestrogen-rich foods.
 Flax seeds are also a great source of dietary fiber, which helps to lower cholesterol and regulate the digestive tract.
 This is because of the high concentration of omega-3 fatty acids in this food.
 They can easily be incorporated into other foods that you may already eat.
 You can add the seeds to cereal (hot or cold), use them as a salad topping, or add them to yogurt or smoothies.

 Soy is probably the most studied phytoestrogen-rich food for menopause.
 Many of these studies were untaken as a result of the low percentages of heart disease and menopausal symptoms observed among Asian women.
 The theory is that since women in Asian cultures eat soy on a regular basis as a part of their daily diet, it might be rich in phytoestrogen.

-Nearly every study researching foods that increase estrogen has included a finding associated with soy and soy products.
+Nearly every study researching foods high in estrogen has included a finding associated with soy and soy products.
 Soy can increasingly be found in groceries and markets today, and it is because of these many studies that it is so readily available.

 Soy is an excellent source of protein and healthy oils.
 But it is the isoflavone content that makes it stand out nutritionally.
 The research shows that isoflavones may be able to counteract decreasing estrogen levels during menopause and reduce flashes, night sweats, vaginal dryness, and other symptoms.

-As you can see, these six phytoestrogen-rich foods not only are beneficial for women with low estrogen levels, but also have many other health benefits as well.
-They provide the nutrients necessary to help combat low estrogen and the symptoms associated with this hormonal imbalance.
+As you can see, these phytoestrogen-rich foods have many health benefits.
+They provide the nutrients necessary to help combat low estrogen and the symptoms typically associated with menopause.